Fate supports two types of collections: [LIST], which are basic, unordered

 (list:shuffle!
 [LIST REFERENCE]+)

-Randomly changes the order of the elements in [LIST REFERENCE]
+Randomly changes the order of the elements in [LIST REFERENCE].
+As a

 passing more lists as arguments.